dhrandy/-liri-node-app/README.md

 # Instructions
 In the command line, enter "node liri.js (command) (specify)."
 (Command) and (specify) are placeholders for user inputs.
 See below for a list of possible commands.
 Specify refers to a specific search query, such as a movie or song title, which is entered as a string enclosed in quotes.

-You'll need to create a .env file and add the following information between the dotted lines:
+You'll need to create a .env file and add the following information between the lines:

 -----------------------------------------------------------